tiago-assis/Deep-Biomechanical-Interpolator/README.md

 ## Citation

-If this work is useful to you, please cite the original paper!
+If this work is useful to you, please consider citing the original paper!
 ```
 @inproceedings{